sbslee/fuc/docs/cli.rst

                          [--filter_empty]
                          vcf

    This command will filter a VCF file (both zipped and unzipped).
-It essentially wraps multiple methods from the fuc API.

    Usage examples:
      $ fuc vcf-filter in.vcf --expr 'GT == "0/0"' > out.vcf